Always Now, Never Later

 When building software, there is no such thing as “done”.
 There are always more ways to improve something, so “done” is effectively when people decide something is good enough and it’s time to move on to something else.
 How quickly you decide to move on to something else determines how much technical debt you’re incurring.
 The more time you spend on something initially, the less you’ll have to pay later.
 Whatever you don’t pay now, you’ll eventually have to pay back, plus interest.

-I love the “technical debt” analogy because programmers and product managers are about as good at managing technical debt as the average person is at managing monetary debt: totally incompetent.
-Humans are by default just incredibly short-sighted.
-We aren’t good planners or long-term thinkers.
+I love the “technical debt” analogy because programmers and product managers are about as good at managing technical debt as the average person is at managing monetary debt: not great.
+Humans are by default just really short-sighted.
+Most of us aren’t good planners or long-term thinkers.
 As such, the vast majority of codebases are a giant mess; the accumulation of months—if not years—of technical debt.

 For the most part, no one goes back and fixes the problems they create; they’re forgotten as quickly as they’re created.
 The culture that creates the problem is never the culture that fixes the problem.
 When people say “we’ll fix it later”, what they’re really saying is “we don’t care enough to fix it now”.
 If you don’t care enough to fix it now, you never will; later is always later.